Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: A de Bruijn successor for

 \section{A de Bruijn successor for $\same{n}$}

 In this section we define a de Bruijn successor for $\same{n}$.
 Recall the partition $\bR_1, \bR_2, \ldots , \bR_t$ of $\bB(n)$ induced by the $\PRR$.
 In addition to the RL-rep, we define a new representative for each cycle, called the LC-rep, where the LC stands for Lexicographic Compositions which are further discussed in Section~\ref{sec:LC}.
 Then, considering these two representatives along with a small set of special strings, we define a third representative, called the same-rep. For each representative, we can apply Theorem~\ref{thm:RL} to produce a new de Bruijn successor.
-The definitions for these three representatives are as follows: \begin{itemize} \item \defo{RL-rep}: The string with the lexicographically largest RLE; if there are two such strings, it is the one beginning with 1. \item \defo{LC-rep}: The strings $0^n$ and $1^n$ for the classes $\{0^n\}$ and $\{1^n\}$ respectively.
-For all other classes, it is the string $\omega$ with RLE $21^{i-1}r_{i+1}\cdots r_{\ell}$ where $r_{i+1} \neq 1$ such that $\PRR^{i+1}(\omega)$ is the RL-rep. \item \defo{same-rep}: $\left\{ \right.$ \end{itemize} We say an RL-rep is \defo{special} if it belongs to the set $\Special(n)$ defined as follows:
+The definitions for these three representatives are as follows: \begin{itemize} \item \defo{RL-rep}: The string with the lexicographically largest RLE; if there are two such strings, it is the one beginning with 1. \item \defo{LC-rep}: The RL-rep for cycles with run length 1 and $n$.
+For all other classes, it is the string $\omega$ with RLE $21^{i-1}r_{i+1}\cdots r_{\ell}$ where $i=\ell$ or $r_{i+1} \neq 1$ such that $\PRR^{i+1}(\omega)$ is the RL-rep. \item \defo{same-rep}: $\left\{ \right.$ \end{itemize} We say an RL-rep is \defo{same-special} if it belongs to the set $\Special(n)$ defined as follows:

 \begin{quote} $\Special(n)$ is the set of length $n$ binary strings that begin and end with 0 and have RLE of the form $(21^{2x})^y1^z$, where $x \geq 0$, $y \geq 2$, and $z \geq 2$. \end{quote} The RL-reps have already been illustrated in Section~\ref{sec:feedback}.
-There are relatively few special RL-reps and they all have odd run-length since they must begin and end with 0.
+There are relatively few strings in $\Special(n)$ and they all have odd run length since they begin and end with 0; they belong to PCR-related cycles.
+The need for identifying same-special strings is revealed in the proof for the upcoming Proposition~\ref{fact:tough}.